creationix/howtonode.org/articles/migrate-mongodb-data-with-eastjs.markdown

 Consider sample [express] + [mongoose] app which creates and returns users.

-*NOTE 1: in the example below two versions (initial application version and version with changed data model) of application will be used instead of two commits in source control system.*

 Create new directory for our project and put following files into it

 <migrate-mongodb-data-with-eastjs/package.json>